jthegedus/awesome-firebase/readme.md

 ## Featured (new releases)

+- 📹 [Firebase Summit 2020](https://goo.gle/firebasesummit2020) - All Firebase talks @ the Firebase Summit 2020.
 - 🔊 [The Firebase Podcast](https://podcasts.google.com/feed/aHR0cDovL2ZpcmViYXNlcG9kY2FzdC5nb29nbGVkZXZlbG9wZXJzLmxpYnN5bnByby5jb20vcnNz) - This is the place where we dive deep into Firebase products and learn new tips and tricks along the way.
 - 🔌 [Pyrebase](https://github.com/thisbejim/Pyrebase) - A simple python wrapper for the Firebase API.
 - 🔌 [Firestore Lite](https://github.com/samuelgozi/firebase-firestore-lite) - Lightweight Cloud Firestore library for the browser.
-- 📖 [Firebase Tools UI](https://github.com/firebase/firebase-tools-ui) - Web UI for Firebase Emulator Suite.
 - 🔧 [asdf-firebase](https://github.com/jthegedus/asdf-firebase) - An [asdf-vm](https://asdf-vm.com/) plugin for `firebase-tools`.
 Manage your Firebase CLI without Node.js or `npm`!
 Great for `python`, `golang`, `c++` & `java` Firebase projects.

 ## Official Docs & Quickstarts